 The Importance of Warmth in Early Childhood

 How fortunate I am to have a childhood in such magical natural spaces and to have been surrounded by warmth on all levels, physical, love and generosity of heart by my parents.
-All aspects of warmth wove through my growing up and well into my adult life.
+All of its aspects wove through my growing up and well into my adult life.
 It was experienced, not taught.
-This experience became a way of life for me as a parent and wove itself into my work with young children and with adults.
+This experience became a way of life for me as a parent.
+It wove itself into my work with young children and with adults.
 I can give warmth because I was given warmth from birth onwards.
 I can now observe that my own children have grown the capacity for living and giving warmth in their lives.
-Warmth is a gift that keeps on giving.
+It is a gift that keeps on giving.

 When it comes to physical warmth, science has researched nature and imitated it to make clothing that is “like” wool or cotton but more durable and long-lasting.
 The focus of science has not been to maintain warmth.
 We create clothing from three main sources, animal fibres, plant fibres and minerals.
 All fibres have their place creating clothing we need to be comfortable inside and out.
 If you are seeking warmth, wool is ideal.

-When a child is born the sense of warmth is undeveloped and grows over years through care and experience of feeling warmth, over being warm.
-Parents and caregivers provide the warmth that is required.
+Parents and caregivers nurture and develop a child’s sense of warmth from birth, allowing it to grow through care and the experience of being warm.
 How do you know when is a child warm enough?
 A good indication of being warm enough is when little hands and feet are as warm as the heart.
 Warming the core of the body allows the heat to flow outwards to those extremities.
 On average it takes between nine and twelve years to develop a sense of warmth.
-If we are able to care for the development of warmth until around this age, the child can then begin to know when they need more or less clothing to maintain a healthy sense of warmth.
+If we are able to care for its development until around this age, the child can then begin to know when they need more or less clothing to maintain a healthy sense of warmth.
 They will carry this inner wisdom forward into their entire lives.

-Years later as a parent and then as a kindergarten teacher my understanding and respect for warmth and the importance of connecting to nature grew more conscious.
-Out of that wisdom Warmth and Weather Inc. was birthed.
+Years later as a parent and then as a kindergarten teacher my understanding and respect for it and the importance of connecting to nature grew more conscious.
+Warmth and Weather Inc. emerged from that wisdom.